geraldinepascal/FROGS/README.md

 If you work in an academic lab on a private Galaxy server, or if you have paid your license you can use PEAR in FROGS preprocess.
 For that you need to:

 - have PEAR in your PATH or in the FROGS libexec directory.
-We have tested PEAR 0.9.10 version (last version 0.9.11).
+We have tested PEAR 0.9.11 version.
 - use `--merge-software pear` option in the preprocess.py command line

 ## FROGS and dependencies installation